theHaziqali/theHaziqali/README.md

 - 👋 Hi, I’m @theHaziqali
-- 👀 I’m interested in Mobile Development and ETL proccess,
+- 👀 I’m interested in Mobile Development,ETL proccess and automating CI/CD,
 - Loves to automate and find solution of challenges.
 - 🌱 I’m currently learning  Mobile Development
 - 💞️ I’m looking to collaborate on Mobile Development Projects as well would love to do the Resarch projects